klay-music/klay-beam/job_demucs/README.md

 # job_demucs

-Initial job for copying+triming an audio dataset.
+Initial job source-separation on an audio dataset.
 This job will:

 1. Recursively search a path for `.source.wav` files (`--source_audio_path`)
 1. For each audio file, if the targets already exist skip it.
 For example for